Bira/octopus-carnival/_drafts/lprh-player-characters.md

 These documents were wrong.
 There was one other: you.

-You were a small kid of uncertain parentage back then, adopted by the group as a kind of mascot somewhere along their career.
+You were a small orphan child then, adopted by the group as a kind of mascot somewhere along their career.
 You shared their love for Kintargo and its freedom, but you were too young to go on any actual adventures, so you mostly helped around the hideout and running small errands, and heard from their big battles when they returned to tell the tale.

 This lasted until the last battle, the one against the massed armies of House Thrune.
 Jackdaw sent you away with many of her other non-combatant friends the